Full Time , Shift: Varies

 – Complying with all personnel and program manuals.

 – Integrate A.A. philosophies and therapy into outdoor adventure aspects of treatment.

 – Overseeing and participating in activities with clients.

 – Speak professionally and in a positive manner.

 - Ability to engage and help create in a therapeutic environment.

 - Willingness to teach both outdoors skills and coping skills.

 - College degree in wilderness therapy, recreational therapy, similar degree or equivalent experience.

-- Winter Camping experience or understanding.
+- Winter Camping experience is critical.

 - Basic Mountaineering and navigational skills